-- the integrity of the Company's financial statements; - the qualifications, independence and performance of our independent registered public accounting firm; - the performance of the Company's internal audit function; - the Company's policies and implementation of systems and controls designed to promote ethical behavior; - compliance by the Company with legal and regulatory requirements; and - the Company's enterprise risk management programs and processes, including cyber risk.
+- our financial reporting processes and practices, and the integrity of the Company's financial statements, including reviewing the adequacy and effectiveness of the Company's internal controls over financial reporting in compliance with Section 404 of the Sarbanes-Oxley Act of 2002; - the qualifications, independence and performance of our independent registered public accounting firm; - the performance of the Company's internal audit function, including reviewing issues identified in internal audits and management's response, and discussing the annual internal audit plan and staffing;

+- the Company's policies and implementation of systems and controls designed to promote ethical behavior; - · compliance by the Company with legal and regulatory requirements; - the Company's enterprise risk management programs and processes, including cyber risk management and risks related to information technology controls and security; and - the approval of the Audit Committee Report for our proxy statement.

 The Audit Committee selects, oversees and approves, pursuant to a pre-approval policy, all services to be performed by our independent registered public accounting firm.
+Additionally, the Audit Committee assesses the scope, staffing, and fees for the annual audit and other audit services provided by our independent registered public accounting firm, as well as whether to appoint a new firm.
 The Company's independent registered public accounting firm reports to the Audit Committee.